-Your first local LLM, end to end
+Your first local LLM, start to finish

-Install Ollama, pull Llama 3.2 3B, chat, hit the OpenAI-compatible API, and troubleshoot the five things that go wrong on first install.
-By the end of this post you have a working local LLM.
+Install Ollama, pull Llama 3.2 3B, chat with it, hit its API, and fix the five things that break on a first install.
+You finish with a working local LLM.

-What we're installing
+What you're installing

 Step 1: install Ollama

-Pick the line for your OS.
+Grab the line for your OS.

 # macos via homebrew